How to Improve Your Delivery Logistics With Route Optimization

 Don't think of it as losing control of your routes, but rather that this algorithm is your personal assistant and can make your job a lot easier.
 Not to mention your customers will be much happier!
 Of course, the best routing solutions will allow you to make manual adjustments to the routes even after they’ve been optimized.
 There will always be an element of human knowledge that is nearly impossible for any algorithm to consider, so manual tweaking might be necessary.

 3. Auto-dispatch to Avoid Bottlenecks

 Imagine not having to print out and hand your drivers a pile of paper before each delivery route.
-Route optimization software can make it happen.
+Route planning software can make that happen.

 4. Improve Customer Experience

 These are the most common expectations customers have about deliveries:

 Some route optimization software, such as Onfleet, doubles as real-time driver tracking and visibility software, so you know exactly where your drivers are at all times.